Pantarheon/cbecho/README.md

 So, the `o` option will only affirm `stdout` as the output and is, therefore, redundant, though you can use it if you want.

-There is no need to prepend the options in the environmental variable with a dash.
+There is no need to prepend the options in the environment variable with a dash.
 For example, this will result in bypassing Unicode, stripping two characters from the end of the text and emptying the clipboard,